joserodr68/cisco_expert_langchain/README.md

 # cisco_expert_langchain

 Designed to be deployed in the streamlit community cloud.
-Your grok api key should be a secret input there
+Your groq_api_key should be a secret input there